 The Granary Deli, Watlington, Oxon

 I’m a big fan of The Granary and its hard-won reputation for its superb cheese and deli offering.
-The Watlington-based haunt also hosts supper clubs with three dates for Autumn – Fri 27 Sept, Fri 25 Oct and Fri 22 Nov.
-No news yet about what’s being cooked, but I’ll keep my ear to the ground.
+The Watlington-based haunt also hosts supper clubs with two remaining dates for Autumn – Fri 25 Oct and Fri 22 Nov.
+October’s offering will include twice-baked cheese soufflé, venison, sticky toffee pudding and a glass of fizz.
 Supper clubs start from £29pp. granarydeli.co.uk

 Prema’s Kitchen, Fego, Beaconsfield, Bucks